jaroslawjanas/coin-finder/README.md

 ## Security considerations

 - Private keys are only written when a positive balance is detected.
 Secure the `output/` directory accordingly.
 - Avoid logging beyond hits.
-DEBUG-level logs can leak timing information—use only for development.
+DEBUG-level logs can leak timing information - use only for development.
 - Store API keys in `.env`.
 The `.gitignore` already excludes `.env` and `output/`.

 ---